Call it what you like –

 Medical Kit Packing & Storage Strategies

-Keeping an organized medical kit is equally as important as any of the contents.
+Keeping an organized kit is important.

-In a medical pinch, time is of the essence.
-Neither patient nor the caretaker can afford to waste any time sifting through a sack full of unlabeled drugs and sterile swabs.
-Preparation is everything.
+Neither patient nor the caretaker can afford to waste any time sifting through a sack full of unlabeled supplies.

 - Trauma